puneetarya/data_analytics/README.md

 # data_analytics
-Repo for the projects on data analysis, dashboards in power BI and insights
+Repo for the projects on data analysis, dashboards in Power BI and insights

+*Revenue analysis in Hospitality industry
+  - KPI's
+  - Dashboard in Power BI